Kayak Weeki Wachee Springs

 Weeki Wachee River Rentals

 It is located before the bridge that crosses Rogers Park.
 You can also rent small boats here.
-You cannot make a reservation here – it’s first come, first served.
+You cannot make a reservation here – it’s on a first-come, first-served basis.
 Weekends are busy and sell out.
-I can tell you from experience that you cannot score a rental if you don’t show up long before 8 a.m.
+I can tell you from experience that you cannot score a rental if you don’t show up long before 8 am.
 Phone: (352) 596-2852 – All rentals must be returned by 4 pm

 All Day Rental Prices